For the second time in 4 years, the team that finished fourth in the SEC failed to participate in the NCAA Tournament or NIT.

 THE SLOW START WAS TOO MUCH TO OVERCOME

-Yes, South Carolina didn’t make the NIT simultaneously as Arkansas — No. 9 in the SEC — and Alabama — No. 10 — did.
-It doesn’t appear right until you consider the fee of a full season’s frame of work.
+Yes, South Carolina didn’t make the NIT simultaneously as Arkansas—No. 9 in the SEC—and Alabama—No. 10—did.
+This doesn’t appear right until you consider the fee for a full season’s work-frame.

 The Gamecocks went 5-8 against their non-conference opposition.
 Losses to Virginia, Michigan, and Wofford didn’t impact their postseason candidacy.
 Losses to Stony Brook, Wyoming, and Oklahoma State did.
-Beat one of those fighters — and their combined forty four-52 record — and USC is in all likelihood making ready for a recreation proper now.
+Beat one of those fighters — and their combined forty-four-52 record — and USC is likely preparing for a recreation proper now.

-Related: This 12 months’ agenda, according to KenPom, ranks because of the state’s 24th-hardest within the united states of America.
-It ties with the 2016-17 slate for USC’s toughest schedule seeing that 2005-06.
+Related: This 12 months’ agenda, according to KenPom, ranks because of the state’s 24th-hardest within the United States of America.
+It ties in with the 2016-17 slate for USC’s toughest schedule, seeing 2005-06.

 THE LAST OF THE INJURIES PROVED MOST DAMAGING

 From a Jan.
-Thirteen recreations in opposition to Missouri to 31 minutes, 36 seconds into Alabama sports Feb.
-26, South Carolina had to be had eight scholarship gamers — and managed quite nicely.
-It turned into whilst A.J.
+Thirteen recreations in opposition to Missouri to 31 minutes, 36 seconds into Alabama sports February 26, South Carolina had to have eight scholarship gamers — and managed quite nicely.
+It turned into while A.J.
 Lawson sprained his ankle overdue against the Crimson Tide while the death of our bodies caught as much as the Gamecocks.

-Eight USC gamers — which include 4 starters — missed a mixed 130 video games due to damage, soccer duty, or an eligibility issue.
+Eight USC gamers—including four starters—missed a total of 130 video games due to damage, soccer duty, or an eligibility issue.

 CHRIS SILVA TURNED INTO AN NBA PLAYER

-But the two-time All-SEC forward didn’t come lower back to USC for his senior season to reveal better durability for seasoned scouts.
-That a good deal was already well-known, he came lower back to enhance particular sport elements.
+However, the two-time All-SEC forward didn’t come lower back to USC for his senior season to reveal better durability for seasoned scouts.
+That a good deal was already well-known; he came lower back to enhance particular sports elements.

-Guys, his length — 6-9, 230-plus pounds — aren’t posting up all of the time at the subsequent degree.
+Guys, his length — 6-9 230-plus pounds — aren’t always posting up at the subsequent degree.
 They want to be a fringe chance.
-Silva proved he might be that by way of shooting 50 percent from the 3-factor range (23 of 46).
-Over Carolina’s closing seven games — consisting of the Ole Miss win whilst the damage apparently happened — Silva went 12 of 20 from past the arc, including a four-for-four performance in the finale in opposition to Auburn.
+Silva proved he might be that by shooting 50 percent from the 3-factor range (23 of 46).
+Over Carolina’s closing seven games — consisting of the Ole Miss win while the damage happened — Silva went 12 of 20 from past the arc, including a four-for-four performance in the finale in opposition to Auburn.

 THIS TEAM FLEW

-Martin had solid pace and athleticism at almost every role at the ground, showing in numbers.
+Martin had solid pace and athleticism at almost every role on the ground, which showed in the numbers.
 The Gamecocks finished sixtieth nationally in KenPom’s adjusted tempo rating.
-That crushes the 2015-16 Carolina group — No. Eighty-four in pace — as the quickest-paced bunch of Martin’s seven groups.
-These Gamecocks averaged 15—eight seconds ownership, nearly a full 4 seconds quicker than Martin’s first USC group in 2012-thirteen.
+That crushes the 2015-16 Carolina group—No. Eighty-four in pace—as the quickest-paced bunch of Martin’s seven groups.
+These Gamecocks averaged 15—eight seconds of ownership, nearly a full four seconds quicker than Martin’s first USC group in 2012-thirteen.

-South Carolina scored eighty or more factors 10 times, trailing only the 2015-sixteen crew for the maximum under Martin.
+South Carolina scored eighty or more factors ten times, trailing only the 2015-sixteen crew for the maximum under Martin.

 Somewhat related: USC finished 76th nationally in KenPom’s protective performance rating.
 That’s the worst below Martin since 2013-14.